Kevlar-9/Kevlar-9/README.md

 - 👋 Hi, I’m @Kevlar-9
 - 👀 I’m interested in video games,reading and football
-- 🌱 I’m currently learning java and databases
+- 🌱 I’m currently learning web devlopment and databases
 - 💞️ I’m looking to collaborate on any type of project
-- 📫 How to reach me fsiripi@st.ug.edu.gh or 0546776686
+- 📫 How to reach me siripifrancis21@gmail.com or 0546776686
 - ⚡ Fun fact: Massive Chelsea fan

 <!---